SAP-samples/teched2025-XP264/exercises/ex0/README.md

 </tbody>
 </table>

- - Choose **Create Fork**.
+ - 👉 Choose **Create Fork**.
 You are now brought to a copy of the repository in your GitHub account.
- - Choose **Activate Github Action**
+ - 👉 Choose **Activate Github Action**

 ## Exercise 0.2 - The rules of the game

-Access to the solution landscape via Easy Navigation dashboard:
+Access to the solution landscape via the Easy Navigation dashboard:

 <table style="width: 100%; border-collapse: collapse; background-color: #f5f5f5;" border="1">
 <tbody>